AND HERE WE GO AGAIN…FOOD & WINE - FRANCE

 However…and there’s always a “however”…we are in the throes of French bureaucracy.
 We’ve managed to quickly get into the French medical system…a big plus.
 Understanding how vehicle insurance works?
 Not so simple.
 And exchanging a driver’s licence so that we can drive here longer than one year?
 Pure Hell!
 It was much simpler when we lived in Indonesia.
 Need something done?
 Fill an envelope with small bills…hand to person in charge…receive services required.
 Done!
 In France a classic example of doing things by the rules, which seem to change daily, was when we went to the medical insurance office to be signed into the system.
 We were the only ones there.
 We sat to wait.
 The clerk called us up to her desk.
 We were asked to sit in other chairs across the room.
 We were given our number.
 It was 001.
 We waited.
 At the appropriate time, our number was called.
 “NUMERO 001 !!”
 Looking around at the totally empty waiting area, we said, “Guess it’s our turn.”.

 Went to a live theater show in Vendome with friends and acquaintances the other night.
 The artists played many instruments interspersed with funny dialogue and props.
 It was a gas.
-It was called “Out of This Earth Fantasy”…kinda like our life has been.
-A few days later we went with friends who were taking a funky “heelo” ride.
-We took pictures.
+It was called “Out of This Earth Fantasy”…kinda like our life

 So now we’re in the process of looking for a van we can set up inside with a bed, fridge, stove, etc…(did we mention the wine rack?).
 We may have something by next week at which point the work inside can start.
 We’ve looked locally and in other parts of France so we’re looking forward to this next stage.
 As part of it all, we’re looking for things we’ll need…cooking stuff, linens, and the like.
 During the hunt we found something called a “Croch Phone”.
 Not certain it’s something we actually need but the ringer alone could prove enjoyable.